 Real estate is a gratifying career.
 However, real estate professionals are currently experiencing distress in today’s spiking real estate market value, making many homebuyers drop out of the market.
 If you’re still interested in becoming part of the real estate industry, you can opt to work in property management.

 Property managers are professionals hired by a property owner or an entity to monitor and manage the daily workings of their property or real estate investment.
-Unlike real estate agents that look for buyers or renters, property managers set and collect rent, handle maintenance requests, file vacant units, and set the property’s budget.
+Unlike real estate agents who look for buyers or renters, property managers set and collect rent, handle maintenance requests, file vacant units, and set the property’s budget.

 This field is not difficult to crack; an online associate degree in property management or real estate management will be enough to start your career.